kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The problems and insights set out above are motivation for allowing endpoints to opt out of using the HTTP/2 priority scheme, in favor of using an alternative such as the scheme defined in this specification.
-Endpoints would benefit from understanding their peer's intention, so the new SETTINGS_DEPRECATE_HTTP2_PRIORITIES is defined.
+Endpoints benefit from understanding their peer's intention, so the new SETTINGS_DEPRECATE_HTTP2_PRIORITIES is defined.
 The value of the parameter MUST be 0 or 1.